 “It’s a whole new IoT world that we’re just starting to explore,” Waite noted.
 “And it’s largely because of iSIM that this new world will be possible.”

 You’re not alone when you navigate the IoT world built by iSIM and eSIM.
-The new Arm company Kigen focuses on eSIM and iSIM solutions and has a proven track record of successful projects with established partners.
+Kigen focuses on eSIM and iSIM solutions and has a proven track record of successful projects with established partners.
 Their consultative approach to every customer ensures smooth transition to SIM technologies.
 Kigen will help you select the right solution and become an IoT leader in your industry.
 Learn more here.